 Written on Oct 14, 2019 by

-Senior legal counsel at Deminor Recovery Services responsible of the Asia Pacific Region.
+Senior legal counsel at Deminor responsible for the Asia Pacific Region.